I'm an

 and various

-UNIX tools.strange UNIX commands with 3-4 letter acronyms.
+DevOps tools.strange UNIX commands with 3-4 letter acronyms in ServerSpec'd Ansible playbooks.

 I also enjoy writing